Why Visual Analytics?

 Pre-attentive Attributes

-Visual analytics leverages pre-attentive attributes to guide you down the most useful paths.
+Visual analytics relies on pre-attentive attributes to guide you down the most useful paths.
 Pre-attentive attributes are information we can process visually almost immediately, before sending the information to the attention processing parts of our brain.
-The pre-attentive attributes are shown below.
+The pre-attentive attributes are shown here:

 Pre-attentive Attributes

 These are generally the best ways to present data, because we can see these patterns without thinking or processing.
-In fact, these attributes evolved in humans as ways to quickly assess a situation, discern a pattern, and choose whether to react.
+In fact, these attributes evolved in humans as ways to assess a situation quickly, discern a pattern, and decide whether to react.
 When authoring visualizations in Tableau, content creators will be visually encoding data to reveal new insights.

 Explaining Visual Encoding

-The steps below are helpful in making data visualizations more familiar if you are creating them for someone else.
+These steps are helpful in making data visualizations more familiar if you’re creating them for someone else.
 First, start with a familiar tabular format.
-Here is an example of how someone might view sales and profit in a text table.
+Here’s an example of how someone might view sales and profit in a text table.
 To find the highest and lowest values, it requires a full table scan of the rows and columns.

 Tabular Data, Plain